Frequently Asked Questions

 How much does a willow coffin cost?

-Please do get in touch as everything can always be discussed and we can provide you with a tailored quote.
+Please do get in touch as everything can be discussed and we can provide you with a tailored quote.

 Why do they cost more than a willow coffin I can buy on the internet?